blamairia/Heartline-Landing/landing-website/DRIZZLE_MIGRATION_README.md

 ## 🎯 Project Overview

-This document comprehensively covers the complete migration from **Prisma ORM** to **Drizzle ORM** for the Hearline Landing Website, a TypeScript/Next.js application with PostgreSQL database.
+This document comprehensively covers the complete migration from **Prisma ORM** to **Drizzle ORM** for the Heartline Landing Website, a TypeScript/Next.js application with PostgreSQL database.
 The migration includes implementation of a real subscription billing system with invoices, payments, and cash payment processing.

 ## 📋 Migration Summary